 - Offering coupons and free trials – Some of the best marketing tools you'll need are already in the Stripe payment processor.
 In short, you can quickly create free trial periods and offer seasonal coupons for new customers who might prefer a deal when getting started with your company.

 - Team management – Many companies want to give payment processing and data access to other users in the organization.
 With Stripe, you have team management tools for setting user permissions so that other people can view this information without going through a single account.
+Permissions are easy to manage, and you can even incorporate hardware tokens and two-factor authentication for added security.

 - Options for building your own platform – Stripe supports the building of completely unique platforms, where the checkout process is going to be far more unique than your standard shopping cart and information collection page.
 For instance, Lyft has a platform where the payment is stored, but it's all tracked based on mileage.